gayverjr/pyemap/docs/index.rst

 pyemap analysis happens in 3 steps.
 The first step is parsing a PDB or CIF file provided by the user or fetched from the RCSB_ database.
-The next step is to construct the graph theory model of the protein crystal structure based on user specifications.
+The next step is to process the file and construct the graph theory model of the protein crystal structure.
 Finally, the shortest paths between a specified electron/hole source to the surface or to a specified electron/hole acceptor are calculated.

 .. _RCSB: http://www.rcsb.org/